cookiejest/qlik-nestegg/README.md

 # qlik-nestegg

-This is a desktop tool that works with Qlik Sense Desktop to let you create mocha tests for Qlik Sense.
+This is a standalone desktop tool that works with Qlik Sense Desktop to let you create mocha tests for Qlik Sense.

 Main use cases: